SWI Symposium 2017

 Tapas: Just a Taste

 Following the poster session, Small World Initiative faculty will present a series of short (4-minute) talks on an exciting array of topics, from new lab methodologies implemented in SWI courses to special projects that are extending SWI’s reach beyond the university classroom.
 Beverages will be served.
 To submit a tapas talk proposal, please click here.
 Please note that you must submit your proposal by Monday, May 15th at midnight Eastern Time.
 Please click here to download the slides from last year’s session.
+The PowerPoint presentation format is 16x9, and each presenter may use one slide.
+For information on how to convert a presentation to this format, please click here.
+If you need a 16x9 PowerPoint presentation template, click here.

 Graduate and Professional School Expo